Director: Dr. Linda S. Stricklin, RN, MHS, PhD

 1361 Park Street, Clearwater, FL 33756

-A new apprenticeship class offered at WFT is our Millwright program.
-Developed specifically to meet the needs of regional businesses.
+New apprenticeship classes offered at WFT are our Millwright and Custodial Maintenance programs developed specifically to meet the needs of this region.

 Driver Development Center